“What’re you talking about? What island casing?” Kiko demanded, but Lone just smiled.

 We landed in what looked like an electrical maintenance room with many different toggles, switches, buttons, and lights everywhere.

-We walked out of the room through more dingy, yellow-lit passage ways and into rooms that had a similar design.
+Beyond the room, we walked through more dingy, yellow-lit passage ways and into rooms with similar designs.
 It smelled moist and steamy and felt humid and gross.
-There was no one around as we made our way upwards, taking an elevator first and then some ladder-ways until we reached the top hatch which was locked.
-It wasn’t a problem for Kiko who simply punched through it and the hatch flew open.
+There was no one around as we made our way upwards, taking an elevator first and then up some ladder-ways until we reached the top hatch, which was locked.
+It wasn’t a problem for Kiko who simply punched through, springing the hatch open.

 She casually stuck her head out to look around.

-From below, I heard Attar and people yelling that they found us up above.
-Rei and Jotham quickly joined us underneath and Kiko held the broken hatch closed.
+Rei and Jotham quickly joined us underneath and Kiko held the broken hatch shut.